 It is expected that members complete the Whistleblowing eLearning Course and a number of pre-readings before attending the course.
 Access to the Whistleblowing eLearning Course, pre-readings and additional Professionalism Course information will be made available on the online Learning Management System.

-Students can enrol for the Professionalism Course during enrolment period online here, or by completing an enrolment form.
+Students can enrol for the Professionalism Course during enrolment period online here.
 All enrolments are acknowledged by email.
 Students who do not receive confirmation of enrolment are advised to contact the Education Team.

 Students are not required to enrol into the Whistleblowing e-Learning Course separately.
 Your Professionalism Course enrolment fee includes your enrolment into the Whistleblowing course.